OrchardCMS/OrchardCore/src/docs/guides/contributing/managing-issues.md

 Some tips on issue management:

 - Set the milestone according to the above logic, or close the issue with a comment elaborating the reason.
 - Add further labels for categorization (external contributors can't add labels).
+E.g.:
+    - Add "good first issue" if the issues looks suitable for a novice contributor.
+    - Add "perf" if it's about performance.
+    - Add module/feature set-related labels, like "Media" or "OpenId".
+    - Add "security" for security issues.
 - If you asked the author something and the issue should be closed if they don't reply, add the `needs author feedback` label.
 This will automatically mark the issue as stale after 15 days, and then close it after another 7.